jennypoon/ChattyApp/README.md

 # EckGO

-EckGO an online communication service that allows users on the same server to chat with each other in real-time.
+EckGO an online communication service built using React that allows users on the same server to chat with each other in real-time.

 ## Getting Started